Strumenta/antlr4/README.md

 ## Versioning

-ANTLR 4 supports 10 target languages
+ANTLR 4 supports 11 target languages
-(Cpp, CSharp, Dart, Java, JavaScript, PHP, Python3, Swift, TypeScript), and ensuring consistency across these targets is a unique and highly valuable feature.
+(Cpp, CSharp, Dart, Java, JavaScript, Kotlin, PHP, Python3, Swift, TypeScript), and ensuring consistency across these targets is a unique and highly valuable feature.
 To ensure proper support of this feature, each release of ANTLR is a complete release of the tool and the 10 runtimes, all with the same version.
 As such, ANTLR versioning does not strictly follow semver semantics: